 Sensitivity Tests on a Modified Icom IC-2SAT VHF FM Transceiver

-Later, I wrote an article explaining how to modify the Icom IC229H for extended receive.
-Click here to see that article.
+Later, I wrote articles explaining how to modify the Icom IC229H and IC-3220 for extended receive.

 From: cromwell@xoanon.ecn.purdue.edu (Bob Cromwell)